duderstadt-lab/mars-docs/tutorials/MarsTo/open-a-Molecule-Archive-in-Python.md

 ---
 layout: marsto
-title: Open a MoleculeArchive in Python
+title: Open a Molecule Archive in Python
 permalink: /tutorials/marsto/open-a-Molecule-Archive-in-Python/index.html
 ---

-Here is a wonderful set of instructions on how to work with MoleculeArchives in Python notebooks by Thomas Retzer and Nadia Huisjes.
-All potential problems encountered when configuring the conda environment are fully addressed here.
+In this tutorial you can find a set of instructions on how to work with Molecule Archives in Python by using Anaconda's Jupyter.
+To do so, one first needs to create a special 'Environment'.
+This environment only has to be build the first time.
+When inspecting Molecule Archives later on the environment can be selected and the user can proceed immediately to the 'Molecule Archives in Python' section of this tutorial.

 ### Create the Environment
 First, an environment has to be created that makes it possible to use ImageJ together with Python.
 The environment is based on this **[repository](https://github.com/imagej/tutorials)** on GitHub (it is basically a storage place).
 It contains all the necessary packages needed to build a bridge between java and python and also makes sure that the correct version of the package is used.
 The next steps will explain how to create the environment step by step.

 The next part will use basic commands from Git.
 To get familiar with **[Git](https://git-scm.com)** and its function we recommend the **[Git-it workshop](https://github.com/jlord/git-it-electron/releases)**.
 The workshop consists of different challenges that explain how to use Git.
 So if you want to understand the commands in more detail you can work through the challenges but this is not needed for working through the tutorial.

-1. Install **[Anaconda](https://www.anaconda.com/distribution/)**(Python 3.7).
+1. Install **[Anaconda](https://www.anaconda.com/distribution/)** (Python 3.7).
 Alternatively, one can also install **[Miniconda](https://conda.io/miniconda.html)**.
 If Anaconda/Miniconda is already installed on the computer the download is not needed.
 Anaconda/Miniconda is used to install a basic Python distribution.

 2. Download or clone (for those who are familiar with Git) the tutorial repository.
 To download the repository just go to the website and press download.
 To clone the repository use the following command.
 ```terminal
 git clone https://github.com/imagej/tutorials.git
 ```
-3. The environment.yml has to be edited.
+3. The environment.yml file has to be edited.
 To do so open the environment.yml file with a text editor (e.g. **[Atom](https://atom.io)**).
 The file can be found in the downloaded folder.
 There is a list of dependencies and two dependencies have to be added.
 Make sure that the dependencies are in line with the others:
 ```terminal
   - pyjnius=1.2.0
   - seaborn